Art Nouveau glass: René Lalique

-Glass Casting and other artists in French glass art
+Other French artists

 Henri Cros was another notable figure in French glass, who rediscovered the ancient Roman technique of pate-de-verre, or glass casting that was described by Pliny.
 It was made by mixing, when cold, crushed glass, powdered enamels, and binder, usually water.
 The paste is applied to inner surface of a mold, then fired.
 When the firing is done, the mould is removed.
 If the glass piece does not crumble, it is a fully-colored free-standing piece of sculpture.
 The glass paste was used by other French glassmakers, including Albert Dammouse, Georges Despret and Francois Deorchement.

 Other notable figures in French glass art included Muller Frères, a group of brothers originally from Alsace, whose members had fled from Alsace to Nancy after the German occupation in 1871.
 The brothers were skilled craftsmen, who found employment at first with Emile Gallé, then set up their own factory nearby in Lunéville.
 They became expert in glass engraving techniques, especially acid etching and also in layering glass, adding as many as seven colors.
 They also followed the lead of Gallé in their choice of subjects, focusing on flora and animals.
 They opened up a collaboration with the Belgian glass factory of Val Saint Lambert, and developed with them a new technique of enamelling and engraving called fluogravure, simpler and with fewer risks of breaking than the method used by Gallé and the Daum brothers.
 It involved touching the different layers of glass with enamels of various tones, then using acid to fix the colors.